1953–1954 royal tour of New Zealand: Gisborne, Hawke's Bay, Manawatū-Whanganui and Taranaki

 In the morning of 7 January the two travelled by car to Hastings, where they were given a public welcoming and a tour of the Wattie's cannery by the company's founder James Wattie.
 In the afternoon they travelled by train to Palmerston North with stops at Waipawa, Waipukurau, Dannevirke and Woodville along the way.
 At each of these towns they had a public welcoming.
 In Palmerston North, a civic reception and dinner was held.

-On 8 January they travelled by train to Feilding, Marton, Whanganui, Patea, Hāwera, Stratford and New Plymouth.
+On 8 January they travelled by train to Feilding, Marton, Whanganui, Pātea, Hāwera, Stratford and New Plymouth.

 On 9 January they toured the dairy factory in Bell Block in the morning and had a civic reception at Pukekura Park near New Plymouth.

 Wellington

 In the afternoon of 9 January the royal couple travelled by aeroplane to Paraparaumu Airport and then by car to Wellington.
 Wellington Airport was non-operational so they flew to Paraparaumu instead.

 On 10 January they attended a divine service was at the Wellington Cathedral of St Paul and rehearsed for the upcoming opening of Parliament.

 On 11 January, in the morning, they attended a civic reception at Wellington Town Hall and visited the National War Memorial, where they laid a wreath.
 In the afternoon the two attended a state luncheon at Parliament House, toured the Ford car assembly plant in Lower Hutt as well as St James' Church.
 Later they attended a reception for the heads of diplomatic missions at Government House.